Browser-in-the-loop testing: Playwright + Chrome DevTools MCP + Codex CLI

 Playwright, and verify the form renders with email and password fields.

-Playwright MCP exposes tools like browser_navigate, browser_click, browser_fill, and browser_snapshot that the agent chains together to simulate user flows 6.
+Playwright MCP exposes tools like browser_navigate, browser_click, browser_fill, and browser_snapshot that the agent chains together to simulate user flows6.
+The browser_run_code_unsafe tool allows executing arbitrary Playwright scripts when the standard tools are insufficient.

-When an assertion fails — say the password field is missing — the agent switches to Chrome DevTools MCP to drill into the cause.
-It can:
+When an assertion fails, say the password field is missing, the agent switches to Chrome DevTools MCP to drill into the cause:

 - Read console errors via

-list_console_messagesandget_console_messageto catch runtime exceptions with source-mapped stack traces 5 - Inspect network requests via
+list_console_messagesandget_console_messageto catch runtime exceptions with source-mapped stack traces4 - Inspect network requests via

-take_screenshotfor visual confirmation (useful when piped to a vision model or saved as a test artefact) 5 - Evaluate JavaScript via
+take_screenshotfor visual confirmation (useful when piped to a vision model or saved as a test artefact)4 - Evaluate JavaScript via

-evaluate_scriptto inspect component state directly in the page context 5
+evaluate_scriptto inspect component state directly in the page context4 - Record a screencast via

 The agent feeds this diagnostic information back into its reasoning loop and generates a fix, then Playwright re-runs the flow.